Dr. Dalbir Bharti, IPS (Retd)

 His one chapter “India: A Historical Perspective of the Criminal Justice System” has been published in “The Routledge Handbook of South Asian Criminology”, published by the internationally renowned Routledge Publishers New York and London and released in August 2019.

 He has delivered lectures at Universities, Academies, Colleges and other educational institutes on the Constitution, Law, Human Rights, Criminal Justice System, Career Planning, etc. While he was posted in Mumbai, he was a guest speaker at the University of Mumbai and delivered lectures to the post-graduate students on the Law, Human Rights and Criminal Justice System.

-He is Founder President of Bharti Education and Development Society (www.bhartisociety.org), which is a charitable organization, registered with the Registrar of Societies, Delhi in 1993 under the Societies Registration Act, 1860.
-The Society has set up and running seven Libraries and Reading Rooms at various places for the poor and needy students; provides financial aid to poor students by way of scholarships and interest free education loans; organizes free coaching and various other educational activities such as general knowledge tests, essay competitions, debates and quiz contests for the students/candidates planning and preparing for various competitive and entrance examinations.
+He is Founder President of Bharti Education and Development Society (www.bhartisociety.org), which is a charitable organization registered with the Registrar of Societies, Delhi in 1993 under the Societies Registration Act, 1860.
+The Society has set up and running seven Libraries and Reading Rooms at various places for the poor and needy students.
+It provides financial aid to poor students by way of scholarships, organizes free tuition & coaching and various other educational activities such as general knowledge tests, essay competitions, debates and quiz contests for the students/candidates planning and preparing for various competitive and entrance examinations.

 He is Chairman of Vision India Research Centre (www.virc.in).
 Its mission is to contribute for removing social evils, strengthening democracy, and promoting social harmony and to work for making India a developed nation and a better place to live.